AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

     What it does:

+    - Gets the StorageFile object for the current image and copies it to the Temporary folder.

-    - If the user has chosen a valid file, it is added as a token to a ValueSet
+    - Calls the SharedStorageAccessManager to get a token for the file, which is added into a ValueSet

     - The target app Uri is specified